 1973/74 SEASON REVIEW

 With City reporting a profit of £250,000 for last season The 1973 to 74 season started with the announcement that Chairman Eric Alexander would be stepping down due to lack of time and that Peter Swales would be taking over in October.
 It was to be manager Johnny Hart’s first full season in charge and City’s pre-season started with friendlies at Aberdeen which The Blues won 1-0 followed by another 1-0 win at St Johnstone .
 Then back in England and a 2-2 draw at Oldham and a 0-0 draw at Blackpool.
 Next came the Charity Shield which was played at Maine Road.
 City losing 1-0 to a talented Burnley side.
 The opening game of the season saw Denis Law make his Maine Road debut for the second time around and he scored twice as City beat Birmingham 3-1.
 This was followed by a 1-0 defeat at Derby then a 1-1 draw at Stoke.
 A Rodney Marsh penalty beat Coventry 1-0 at Maine Road and City continued their 100% home record with a 2-1 win against Norwich .
 Another Rodney Marsh goal couldn’t stop a trip to Coventry ending in a 2-1 defeat, staying in the midlands the Blues managed to salvage a point in a 1-1 draw at Leicester leaving the Citizens in 7th place in the league with 7 games played.
 Back to Maine Road and a back in favour Francis Lee scored two as City beat Chelsea 3-2, however a 3-0 defeat at Burnley saw The Blues slip to ninth in the league.
 City then visited Walsall in the League Cup 2nd Round and earned a replay in a 0-0 draw.
-Joe Corrigan had been under some criticism and for the last three games, Ron Healey had been deputising between the sticks, however John Hart felt the need to buy another top class keeper and so splashed out £100,000 on Motherwell’s Keith MacRae who made his debut in the next game against Southampton , who would be the first team to take a point a Maine Road as City drew 1-1 with The Saints, this was followed by another away defeat losing 1-0 to Newcastle .
-However The Blues finally got their first away win of the season with a 2-1 win at Sheffield United .
+Joe Corrigan had been under some criticism and for the last three games, Ron Healey had been deputising between the sticks, however John Hart felt the need to buy another top class keeper and so splashed out £100,000 on Motherwell’s Keith MacRae, Ron Healey was the City custodian against Southampton ,though and they would be the first team to take a point at Maine Road as City drew 1-1 with The Saints, this was followed by another away defeat losing 1-0 to Newcastle .
+However The Blues finally got their first away win of the season with a 2-1 win at Sheffield United , where MacRae made his debut.
 Walsall proved to be a hard team to beat as City drew 0-0 again in the replay of the League Cup second round tie.
 City then visited Old Trafford for Tony Dunne’s Testimonial and beat Manchester United 2-1.
 The Blues failed to score in their next game as well resulting in their first home league defeat of the season losing 1-0 to Leeds, which was followed by some bad news as Johnny Hart had to step down as Manager due to health reasons, and Tony Book stepped up to the plate and was made Caretaker Manager pending the hope that Johnny would be able to return.
 Ken Barnes who was assisting Hart at the time wrote in his biography “It was never going to be easy for Johnny.
 He was a good lad, who’d been a good player.
 He was a bit laid back and also had problems with his health and there were elements of the job that he just couldn’t cope with.
 He found it hard to drop players or even leave them out.
 Looking back, maybe Johnny took on the job out of a sense of duty to the club; without thinking it through…” it just proved too much for him.
 City were spurred on by Book’s appointment though and 3 days later, eventually they finally saw off Walsall in a League Cup 2nd Replay at Old Trafford winning emphatically 4-0 including a Francis Lee Hat-trick.
 Another blank in the league drawing 0-0 at Wolves was followed by a 1-0 victory at Carlisle in the 3rd Round of the League Cup.
 Prior to next game at home to The Gunners.

 Tony Book made his first signing taking Mike Lester from Oldham for £45,000.
 Lester’s debut was not a lucky charm as City lost to Arsenal 2-1, however a Rodney marsh penalty salavaged all two points for The Blues in their next home game beating QPR 1-0.
 Back to the Cup and City failed to score again against lower league opposition earning a replay in a 4th round 0-0 draw against York .
 Unfortunately City’s bad away form in the league followed as they lost 2-1 at Ipswich.